 This module covers the history of Japan during the early modern era when the land was governed by a dynasty of Tokugawa shogun rulers.
 Often characterised as a period of stability, it was also a time of profound social, cultural and intellectual change.
 Key themes include: Tokugawa rule; trade and external relations; class mobility and urbanization; the growth of popular culture; natural disasters, famine and economic crises; the ‘Opening of Japan’ and the collapse of the Tokugawa World.
 You will spend four hours each week studying this module.

 The Venetian Republic, 1450-1575

-This module explores the nature of the Venetian Republic in the later fifteenth and sixteenth centuries.
+This module explores the nature of the Venetian Republic in the later 15th and 16th centuries.
 It examines the constitution, its administrative and judicial system, its imperial and military organisation, but will above all focus on the city and its inhabitants itself.
 The module will discuss the enormous cultural dynamism of the city (especially the visual arts from the Bellini to Tintoretto and Veronese), changing urban fabric, the role of ritual and ceremony, the position of the Church, and class and gender.
 You will spend four hours each week in lectures and seminars for this module.

 Latino cultural expression will be examined, exploring genres, forms and sites involved in the production and consumption of Latino culture and its positioning within mainstream US society.
-You will spend around three hours per week in lectures and seminars if you study this module.
+You'll spend around three hours per week in lectures and seminars studying this module.

-History of the Civil Right Movement
+History of the Civil Rights Movement

 Kings, Saints and Monsters in England, 450-850